Which Is Not A Responsibility Of The Hipaa Officer

 • Open communication: Employees should feel comfortable reporting potential HIPAA violations without fear of retaliation.

-• Continuous training: Regular training should be provided to all employees to ensure that they understand their responsibilities under HIPAA.
+• Continuous training: Regular training should be provided to all employees to see to it that they understand their responsibilities under HIPAA.

 • Accountability: Individuals should be held accountable for their actions and decisions related to PHI.